MichaelXanth/RPG_Game/README.md

 # RPG Game

+Created by: Michael Xanthopoulos and Eleftherios Dimitras.

-This is an RPG (Role Playing Game).
+This is an RPG (Role Playing Game). \
+The project was implemeted as an assignment in the Object Oriented Programming course (2017).

 ## How to use